 |Title:||Assistant Coach/Goalie Specialist|

-Cliff Odendo returns for his fourth season as an assistant for the Cougars.
+Cliff Odendo returns for his fifth season as an assistant for the Cougars.
 Odendo played professionally in Italy for 10 years (1997-2007) in Sardinia and Bologna and played over 200 games between the pipes for Kenya’s national team as a former captain.

 Odendo won the Italian Indoor Championship with CUS-Bologna in 2010 and was voted the Most Valuable Player in the Kenyan Hockey League three consecutive years from 1997-1999 and was the 1997 MVP of the African Club Championship where his team won the gold medal the next season.